Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Preliminaries

 exists in $\mu$-a.e. $x \in X$.
 Furthermore, the function $\Bar{\phi}$ defined this way is integrable and satisfies

-Additionally, if $\mu$ is $T-$ergodic, then $\Bar{\phi}\equiv\int \phi d\mu$ for $\mu-$a.e.. \end{theorem}
+Additionally, if $\mu$ is $f$-ergodic, then $\Bar{\phi}\equiv\int \phi d\mu$ for $\mu$-a.e.. \end{theorem}

-We denote the $T-$invariant probabilities space by $\mathcal{M}_{1}(T)$ and the $f-$invariant and ergodic probabilities space by $\mathcal{M}_{e}(T)$.
+We denote the $f$-invariant probabilities space by $\mathcal{M}_{1}(f)$ and the $f$-invariant and ergodic probabilities space by $\mathcal{M}_{e}(f)$.

-An important quantity that sometimes can be computed using time averages are the \emph{Lyapunov exponents}.
-These exponents translate the asymptotic rates of expansion and contraction of a dynamic system.
-For our context, $f$ a piecewise monotone on the circle, the Lyapunov exponents are defined simply as:
+The \emph{Lyapunov exponents} are important quantities that can sometimes be computed from time averages.
+These exponents translate the asymptotic rates of expansion and contraction of a dynamical system.
+For our context, $f$ is a piecewise monotone on the circle, the Lyapunov exponents are defined simply as: